Thomasorus/Ronbun/README.md

 # Ronbun 論文

-Ronbun is my static site generator.
-It's written in nodejs, uses Kaku as a text parser, image magick for image compression and `entr` for development.
+Ronbun (paper) is my static site generator.
+It's built with nodejs and uses [Kaku](https://thomasorus.com/kaku.html) as a markup language and [imagemagick](https://imagemagick.org/index.php) on the server to process images.
+It also process time tracking and presents it as graphics.

-Ronbun is still in early development.

-## Philosophy

-The goal is to create a simple html generator entirely driven by my needs, thus why it doesn't use markdown, why there's a single content file, why navigation is simplified.
+Ronbun uses a single file as a source of content and a text file for time recordings.
+It parses files and generates HTML using a template.
+Ronbun and the Kaku parser try as much as possible to provide light and accessible pages by using standard HTML techniques.

+Ronbun was created as a self discovery project following my [philosophy](https://thomasorus.com/tools.html) about personal projects.

 ## License